 TAX RECEIPTS AND APPRAISALS

-The Collection Manager will only conduct appraisals of collection materials for the purpose of issuing tax receipts at the time of donation or for obtaining insurance.
-Museum staff cannot provide monetary evaluations for private individuals or organizations.
+The Collection Manager may provide valuations for gifts with a fair market value of up to $1,000.00 in accordance with the laws of the Province of Nova Scotia and Canada.
+These valuations are to be used for the purpose of issuing tax receipts at the time of donation or for obtaining insurance.
+Museum staff cannot provide monetary evaluations for individuals or organizations.

 COLLECTION ACCESS AND USE POLICIES